stevepdp/stevepdp.dev.old/index.md

 Hello 👋

 I'm working on jam games and similarily scoped projects.
-I list my efforts <a href="/games.html" title="Click for a list of my games">here</a> together with brief post-mortems for each.
+I list my efforts under <a href="/games.html" title="Click for a list of my games">games</a> together with brief post-mortems for each.

 If you&apos;re interested in following along, I post updates on <a href="https://mstdn.social/@stevepdp" rel="me noopener noreferrer" target="_blank">Mastodon</a>.